All Episodes

 They did it on a procedural vote.

-When the House or the Senate, the House and Senate in session, which is the case today.
+When the House or the Senate, the House and Senate in session, which is the case today, the committees that meet can only go for a certain amount of time.

 And after that time has been reached, anybody can raise an objection and cancel the whole thing.

-It goes back to the notion that what's happening on the floor of the Senate is important, and you can't go to a committee meeting to avoid showing up there.
+It goes back to the notion that what's happening on the floor of the Senate is important and you can't go to a committee meeting to avoid showing up there.

-So the Republicans have shut down the hearing, and they were objecting to the line of questioning and a number of other things, too.
+They were objecting to the line of questioning and a number of other things, too.

 He predicted it today on MSNBC or whatever today's show.

-He said, Yeah, we're going to get some bombshell this afternoon.
+He said, yeah, we're going to get some bombshell this afternoon.

-Well, we got a bombshell, all right, but it's not what Chris imagined, and that is Republicans shut down the uh the hearing today or the committee meeting on uh on the eight fired U.S. attorneys used a rare, rare rule, and they invoked it.
+Well, we got a bombshell, all right, but it's not what Chris imagined, and that is Republicans shut down the hearing today, the committee meeting on the eight fired U.S. attorneys.

 It's a story out of Chicago.